GDQuest/blender-sequencer-multithreaded-render/README.md

 It can be installed as a standalone command line utility [via PiPy](https://pypi.org/project/bpsrender/): `pip install [--user] bpsrender`. *Note* that you have to have `$HOME/.local/bin` included in your `$PATH` environment variable (on unix) if you're going to install the utility locally (using `--user` when executing `pip`).

-BPSRender needs ffmpeg and ffprobe to be available on the PATH to work.

 ## Usage